Battle of the Bismarck Sea: Aftermath

 Imamura's chief of staff flew to Imperial General Headquarters to report on the disaster.
-It was decided that there would be no more attempts to land troops at Lae.
+They decided that no more attempts would be made to land troops at Lae.
 The losses incurred in the Bismarck Sea caused grave concern for the security of Lae and Rabaul and resulted in a change of strategy.
-On 25 March a joint Army-Navy Central Agreement on South West Area Operations gave operations in New Guinea priority over those in the Solomon Islands campaign.
-The XVIII Army was allocated additional shipping, ordnance and anti-aircraft units, which were sent to Wewak or Hansa Bay.
+On 25 March, a joint Army-Navy Central Agreement on South West Area Operations gave operations in New Guinea priority over those in the Solomon Islands campaign.
+The XVIII Army was allocated additional shipping, ordnance, and antiaircraft units, which were sent to Wewak or Hansa Bay.
 Of the defeat, Rabaul staff officer Masatake Okumiya said, "Our losses for this single battle were fantastic.
 Not during the entire savage fighting at Guadalcanal did we suffer a single comparable blow.
 We knew we could no longer run cargo ships or even fast destroyer transports to any front on the north coast of New Guinea, east of Wewak".

 The planned movement of the 20th Division to Madang was revised in the light of events in the Bismarck Sea.
 The operation was postponed for two days, and the destination was altered from Madang to Hansa Bay further west.
-To reduce the Allied air threat, the Allied airfield at Wau was bombed on 9 March and that at Dobodura on 11 March.
-Three Allied aircraft were destroyed on the ground and one P-40 was lost in the air but Allied fighters claimed nine Japanese aircraft.
+To reduce the Allied air threat, the Allied airfield at Wau was bombed on 9 March and the one at Dobodura on 11 March.
+Three Allied aircraft were destroyed on the ground and one P-40 was lost in the air, but Allied fighters claimed nine Japanese aircraft.
 The transports reached Hansa Bay unscathed on 12 March and the troops made their way down to Madang on foot or in barges.
 The 20th Division then became involved in an attempt to construct a road from Madang to Lae through the Ramu and Markham Valleys.
-It toiled on the road for the next few months but its efforts were ultimately frustrated by the New Guinea weather and the rugged terrain of the Finisterre Range.
+It toiled on the road for the next few months, but its efforts were ultimately frustrated by the New Guinea weather and the rugged terrain of the Finisterre Range.